What Not To Do In a French Bakery (9 no-no’s)

 Even if they’re within reach, pointing is fine, but grabbing one yourself is a major faux pas.
 Some bakeries have signs saying Ne touchez pas aux produits!

 Many bakeries sell out of their morning viennoiseries by midday.
-If you order one in the afternoon, expect disappointment (or a reheated, sorry version).
+If you order one in the afternoon, expect disappointment (reheated, sorry version).

-4. Don’t Ask for a “Pain au Chocolat” in the South
+4. Don’t Say “Pain au Chocolat” in the South

 In places like Toulouse or Bordeaux, it’s chocolatine, not “pain au chocolat”.
 If you say the latter, you’ll get a knowing smirk – or a playful debate.